savacano28/savacano28.github.io/README.md

 Big data ecosystem and data engineering <br>

 👯 I'm looking to collaborate on : <br>
-nlp projets
+nlp projects

 🤔 *Looking for help*: <br>
-I'm looking for help with trying to find my first data engineering job<br>
+I'm looking for help with trying to find a data engineering job<br>

 💬 Ask me about: <br>
-literature (sorry, I'd like to say software but I read love reading), mathematics, algorithms, sql <br>
+literature (sorry, I'd like to say software but I really love reading), and after that, yes : mathematics, algorithms, sql <br>

 📫 How to reach me: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Email](savacano_28@live.com)